Jaiprakash Power Ventures to exit Insolvency Process

-The Insolvency and Bankruptcy Code (IBC) is one of the most well-intentioned and ambitious piece of economic legislation passed by the government.
+The Insolvency and Bankruptcy Code, 2016 (IBC) is one of the most well-intentioned and ambitious pieces of economic legislation passed by the government.

 The objective of the Code can be said to be: